-Venture debt serves startups in three ways.
-Namely, equity complimenting, dilution avoidance and flexibility.
-The goal of venture debt is to compliment equity, in most cases venture debt is secured either shorty after or before in an equity raise.
-The goal is to increase a startup’s runway, so that they can reach more millstones before their next equity raise.
+This kind of debt serves startups in three ways.
+Namely, equity complementing, dilution avoidance and flexibility.
+The goal of this debt is to complement equity.
+In most cases, venture debt is secured either shortly before or after an equity raise.
+The goal is to increase a startup’s runway so that it can reach more milestones before its next equity raise.

-The second characteristic is dilution avoidance, venture debt provides capital with minimal equity dilution.
-While typical equity raising leads to giving up a percentage of the company, venture debt provides an alternative, by giving founders access to capital while retaining more of their firm’s equity.
+The second characteristic is dilution avoidance, it provides capital with minimal equity dilution.
+While typical equity raising leads to giving up a percentage of the company, it provides an alternative by giving founders access to capital while retaining more of their firm’s equity.

-There is a several key criteria that make an ideal venture debt target, the first is a clear path profitability, usually within 12 months.
+There are several key criteria that make an ideal venture debt target; the first is a clear path to profitability, usually within 12 months.
 Secondly, the firm must be backed by reputable venture capital firms or private equity firms.
-Thirdly, sticky, or predictable revenue streams this means firms in the recuring revenue market are ideal (think Netflix).
-Lastly, like any business they need a specific growth plan to efficiently allocate the capital they seek to raise.
+Thirdly, sticky, or predictable revenue streams, this means firms in the recurring revenue market are ideal (think Netflix).
+Lastly, like any business, they need a specific growth plan to efficiently allocate the capital they seek to raise.

 Venture debt is not a one-size-fits-all solution, but for the right company at the right stage, it can be a powerful tool in the startup financing toolkit.
 By providing non-dilutive capital with flexible terms, venture debt enables early-stage companies to accelerate growth, extend runways, and maintain greater control of their strategic direction.